-Current projects focus on: (1) Developing a MODIS based decision support tool for Coastal salt marsh conservation and restoration in the Southeastern U.S.; (2) Developing semi- and quasi-analytical models to remotely predict phycocyanin concentration and map cyanobacterial harmful algal bloom; (3) Developing satellite-based model to predict net primary productivity and carbon sequestration potential of wetlands; (4) Quantifying the impact of the oil spill on the health and productivity of Gulf Coast wetlands; (5) Sea Level Rise and coastal resources; (6) Seagrass mapping and Coral disease detection using remote sensing; (7) Developing a cyberinfrastructure by combining social, computational, and sensor clouds for monitoring coastal marshes and inland water quality, and (8) Small satellite development.
+Current projects focus on: (1) Developing satellite based decision support tools for Coastal salt marsh conservation and restoration; (2) Modeling and mapping the spatio-temporal distribution of cyanobacterial harmful algal blooms in inland and coastal waters; (3) Combining flux tower and satellite datasets to study long-term changes in gross and net primary productivity, and carbon sequestration in tidal wetlands; (4) Sea Level Rise and coastal resources; (6) Seagrass mapping and coral disease detection using remote sensing; (7) Developing a cyberinfrastructure by combining social, computational, and sensor clouds for monitoring coastal marshes and inland water quality, and (8) Small satellite development for Space AI applications.

 - PhD (2006), University of Nebraska, Lincoln Natural Resources